aisingapore/TagUI/README.md

 For the list of 30+ expressive test assertions built into CasperJS, [click here](http://docs.casperjs.org/en/latest/modules/tester.html).
 To know more about CasperJS testing framework, [click here](http://docs.casperjs.org/en/latest/testing.html).
 As TagUI allows you to write JavaScript code directly within the automation flow, advanced testing or coding techniques that can be implemented in CasperJS should work directly within your flow.

-TagUI recognizes most JavaScript code automatically.
-In the rare event you get an error saying that it cannot understand the step for your JavaScript line, raise an issue or modify the source code ([tagui_parse.php](https://github.com/tebelorg/TagUI/blob/master/src/tagui_parse.php) is where interpretation of natural language to CasperJS JavaScript code takes place).
-Alternatively, you can use step js to explicitly declare that whatever follows on that line is JavaScript code and ensure that the line is not treated as a TagUI step.
+TagUI recognizes most JavaScript code.
+In the event you get an error saying that it cannot understand the step for your JavaScript line, raise an issue or modify the source code ([tagui_parse.php](https://github.com/tebelorg/TagUI/blob/master/src/tagui_parse.php) is where interpretation of natural language to CasperJS JavaScript code takes place).
+Alternatively, use step js to explicitly declare that whatever follows on that line is JavaScript code and ensure that the line is not treated as a TagUI step.

 ### FILES
 Filename |Purpose